Francis Ebejer: Playwright and Director

+His three great works, Vaganzi tas-Sajf (1962, Summer holidays), Boulevard (1964), and Menz (1967) were a great success.
 Vaganzi tas-Sajf, a play in three Acts, is one of his best known dramas, and has been translated into French, Italian and German, and published respectively in France, Italy, and Malta.
 Menz was performed in Spain, Tokyo and Venice.

 Ebejer experimented much with the theatre.
 In Boulevard, for example, he experiments with the idea of the absurd, using language to smash the stability of tradition.
 Another concept he introduced in Malta is the thesis play.
 In Menz, for instance, he discusses the usefulness of individual freedom within a social system that imposes rigidity; in Vaganzi tas-Sajf man has to look for internal peace within the bounds of his own experience and maturity; and in L-Imwarrbin (1973, The Cliffhangers) he sets the past in confrontation with the present to reveal the workings of the individual conscience and makes use of the play-within-a-play technique to retain the link with reality.